michaeldyrynda/laravel-nullable-fields/README.md

 As of version 1.2.0, this package handles attributes that have both casting and a mutator set.
 When using a mutator, ensure that you set a string for any non-empty values, and an empty (string, array, null, etc.) for any other case.

 Version 1.3.0 adds compatibility for Laravel 5.3.

+Version 1.3.2 adds better handling of `boolean` fields, particularly when set to `false`.

 Note, the database field must be configured to allow null.